scooper4711/hm3-automation/README.md

 this module implements those macros for you with no need for you to touch any Javascript or macros.

+:stop_sign: Please note: If you have followed my tutorial or otherwise installed the example macros, you should uninstall them.
+Otherwise you risk effects being applied twice and having very tired mages. :D

 # Installation

 Use FoundryVTT Add-on Module page to install this manifest: